ttx89-dev/Universal-Equity-Blockchain/README.md

 ## 🔄 The Path to Complete Economic Freedom

-*possibilities this system can fasciliate and on blockchain*
+*possibilities this system can facilitate and on blockchain*

 ### Natural Market Signals & Self-Optimization